urfave/negroni/README.md

 # Negroni [![GoDoc](https://godoc.org/github.com/codegangsta/negroni?status.png)](http://godoc.org/github.com/codegangsta/negroni)

-Negroni is a fancy approach to web middleware in Go.
+Negroni is a idiomatic approach to web middleware in Go.
 It is tiny, non-intrusive, and encourages use of `net/http` Handlers.

 ## Getting Started